 Regardless of who was the one doing the predominant rushing, be sure that you’re both on the same page and that neither of you feels like the other one is trying to get out of the relationship.
 That’s really not what is going on here.

 The fact you’re trying to learn how to fix a rushed relationship says that you want it to work.
 The more you communicate honestly and openly, the greater chance you have of making things work.
 [Read: How to communicate in a relationship and experience a better relationship]

 A break means slowing things down, taking a step back, and simply allowing the relationship to flow naturally.
 There is no need to rush things and push things in a specific direction.
 If you connect, it will flow where you want it to anyway.
-[Read: How taking a break in a relationship works]
+[Read: Relationship break – 24 rules to taking a break and how to plan for it]

 A healthy relationship means having other things in your life apart from your partner but also placing them as a priority.
 It’s a balance.
 And it’s one that will be totally out of whack if you rush things.

 If you say that then continue being full on, you’re sending mixed signals.
 If you say that then totally ghost them, you’re sending mixed signals.
 Be consistent!
-[Read: How to take a relationship slow but not so slow that it ends]
+[Read: Exactly how slow is too slow in a relationship – The must-know details]

 Take the time to think about what your boundaries are.
 Don’t be afraid to communicate them with your partner.
 However, do remember that your partner will also have their own boundaries that you should discuss and accept.